-Despite the value of the growth, the Town of Zebulon tax base for the fiscal year ending June 30, 2012 totaled only \$781,290,000, a decrease of 4% from the previous year.
+Despite the value of the growth, the Town of Zebulon tax base for the fiscal year ending June 30, 2013 totaled only \$773,704,008, a decrease of 1% from the previous year.
 With the Town's tax base heavily concentrated in commercial and industrial properties, the depreciation on existing property outpaced permit values.
-Despite the decrease in value, the Board of Commissioners approved no increase in the property tax rate, which remained at \$.50 per \$100 of assessed value in order to remain competitive with surrounding communities.
-The Town adjusted its budget accordiningly to accommodate for the lower revenues.
+With the decrease in value, the Board of Commissioners approved a \$0.0125 increase in the property tax rate, to \$.5125 per \$100 of assessed value in order to attempt to offset the loss of property tax revenue.

-One of the greater impacts on the Town were the results of the official 2010 population count conduted by the United State Census Bureau.
+One of the greater impacts on the Town was the results of the official 2010 population count conducted by the United State Census Bureau.
 The count revealed that the NC Office of the State Demographer had overestimated the Town's population growth by 20%.
 As a result of the new population number, many of the revenues the Town receives from other government agencies on a per capita basis decreased 10% to 15%.
 The Town also prepared for these losses of revenue by adjusting the budget or seeking other sources of revenue to continue programs and services.